GNOME/libadwaita/doc/styles-and-appearance.md

 * If that's not possible, use the [property@StyleManager:dark] property to check the current appearance and vary the drawing accordingly.

-* [class@Application] allows to load additional styles for dark appearance via the `style-dark.css` resource.
+* [class@Application] allows loading additional styles for dark appearance via the `style-dark.css` resource.

 ## High Contrast